We are innovators in the field of psychedelic therapy.

 While we were still in training with MAPS, we became aware of the emerging field of ketamine-assisted psychotherapy (KAP) and its promising anti-depressant and psychotherapeutic potential.
 As we began KAP training together, we consolidated our mutual interest in joining with the growing international community of practitioners dedicated to developing new treatment protocols integrating ketamine with psychotherapy.
 Eventually, we realized we were uniquely prepared to team-up to open a clinic where we – with our diverse range of experience and knowledge – could utilize Wolfson’s and Bennett’s innovative KAP protocols and cultivate our own new approaches.
 We doubled down on furthering our professional development, presenting at conferences and organizing supplemental trainings and consultations to gather as much knowledge and experience as we could.

 We have been inspired by the contributions of pioneers in the psychedelic field such as Stanislav Grof, Leo Zeff, Sasha and Anne Shulgin, and Terrence McKenna.
 We are grateful to our mentors and trainers in the field who have directly influenced our work, including Michael & Annie Mithoefer, Marcela Ot’alora and Bruce Poulter, Phil Wolfson & Julane Andries, and Raquel Bennett.
-We also acknowledge our colleagues and friends with whom we have collaborative and mutually supportive relationships: Sage Integrative Health, Healing Realms, Temenos, Helios, Rainfall Medicine, Social Neuroscience and Psychotherapy Lab, Ketamine Training Center, and Kriya Institute.
+We also acknowledge our colleagues and friends with whom we have collaborative and mutually supportive relationships: Sage Integrative Health, Healing Realms, Temenos, Helios, Rainfall Medicine, Social Neuroscience and Psychotherapy Lab, Ketamine Training Center, Sound Mind Center, and Kriya Institute.
 We remain passionate about becoming the next generation of psychedelic clinicians, trainers, and researchers to carry the torch forward.

 After many long discussions, collectively we knew we were ready – and Polaris Insight Center was launched.